 Show acceptance- They might be struggling with very negative thoughts about the world and themselves.
 For this reason, it is important to show acceptance and remind them that they are loved and valued no matter what.

 Give validation- Their low mood might be something that is difficult for you to understand, but it is a real problem for them.
 Avoid saying things like “just snap out of it”.
-Acknowledge that this is a rough time for them with an attitude that is non-judgmental and non-critical.
+Acknowledge that this is a rough time for them with an attitude that is non-judgemental and non-critical.

 Be persistent- Their lack of interest in doing things or staying in touch might be discouraging to you.
 It is good to remember that this is due to the symptoms of depression.
 Keep showing your support to them, even though they might seem uninterested.